boschresearch/steps-parser/README.md

 |                                              | basic     | XLM-R          |     95.31 |
 |                                              | enhanced  | XLM-R          |     94.60 |

-**Note:** The parsing accuracies given in the table are slightly better than the numbers in our paper because we provide only the best-performing model here.
+**Note:** The parsing accuracies given in the table differ slightly from the numbers in our paper because we provide only a single model here (usually the best-performing one) instead of an average.

 ## License
 STEPS is open-sourced under the AGPL v3 license.
 See the [LICENSE](LICENSE) file for details.